 The Job details tab contains details about the job's responsibilities and attributes.
 The fields for the job title, job description, and job location are required.
 The other fields are optional.

 By default, the Number of openings field is set to 1.
 However, you can change the value.
 When an offer has been prepared for a job, the value of the Number of openings available field is decremented.

 If position management has been turned on in the Admin Center, the Update positions lookup is available.
-This lookup reads the JobPosition entity in Common Data Service for Apps and returns a list of positions that can be selected for the job.
+This lookup reads the JobPosition entity in Common Data Service and returns a list of positions that can be selected for the job.
 If the number of positions that you select exceeds the number of open positions, you receive a warning.
 You also receive a warning if a position is used on multiple jobs.

 Position management is available with the Comprehensive Hiring Add-on.